Masmiseim36/nxpSDK/boards/frdmkl27z/multiprocessor_examples/erpc_remote_control/readme.txt

 Overview
 ========
 This example demonstrates usage of eRPC between PC and board using UART transport layer.
-Both board and the PC acts like server and client thanks to eRPC arbitrator.
+Thanks to eRPC arbitrator both the board and the PC act like server and client.

-When both servers starts, they waits for data being send from client over UART.
+When both servers start they wait for data being sent from client over UART.
 A. Server on the board performs action (DAC/ADC conversion, turn on selected LEDs, read data from magnetometer and accelerometer sensor) and sends result data back to client (or lights LED).
 B. Server on the PC displays which SW button was pressed on the board.